Labmem-015/llm-pipeline/README.md

 # About

 This project is a simple impementation of ai-agent pipeline.
+The final goal is to use this simple pipeline to work with documents via complex interaction with UI.

 # Interaction